coopermaruyama/meteor-side-comments/README.md

 ~~~

+By default, Sidecomments will use a Gravatar, which uses the user's email to
+look up their avatar.
+This is recommended as it usually will find an avatar for
-Optionally define a default avatar in settings.json:
+the user.
+You can optionally define a default avatar in settings.json:

 ~~~json
 {